Suicide Facts and Myths

 - We also are not told if these 13 young trans people consider themselves gay or straight.
 Other data from the study shows that people who identify as lesbian, gay or bisexual are almost twice as likely to have attempted suicide that those who identify as straight (34% compared to 18%).
 This data is more robust than the trans data because it includes 289 LGB and 196 straight people.
 As LGB is clearly a risk factor for attempting suicide then surely we need to know if the trans people were gay or straight.
 If the majority of the trans people with a suicide history were gay whereas the majority of trans people with no suicide history were straight then this may have skewed the data making it look like a trans-related increase in suicide when actually it more accurately reflects the fact they were gay.

 There is also disturbing evidence that the transgender charity Mermaids has misrepresented the study to make it appear stronger than it really is.
-This occurred during a presentation at a conference in front of an audience of lawyers, press, NHS representatives and government officials.
-See article here.
+This occurred during a presentation at a conference in front of an audience of lawyers, press, NHS representatives and government officials.²

-In 2016 Stonewall commissioned the Centre for Family Research at the University of Cambridge to conduct a survey with young people who are lesbian, gay, bi or trans (LGBT), or who think they might be, on their experiences in secondary schools and colleges across Britain.
+In 2016 Stonewall commissioned the Centre for Family Research at the University of Cambridge to conduct a survey 4 with young people who are lesbian, gay, bi or trans (LGBT), or who think they might be, on their experiences in secondary schools and colleges across Britain.
 Between November 2016 and February 2017, 3,713 LGBT young people aged 11-19 completed an online questionnaire.
-The study report is here.
 Many aspects of LGBT life were asked about in this study.
 We have summarised the results relating to self-harm and suicide in the table below (Figure 1)

 The issues with the study include:

-- The questionnaire used non-probability based sampling methodology and so has all the same limitations as described above for the RaRE study.
+- The questionnaire used non-probability based sampling methodology and so has all the same limitations as described above for the PACE study.

 - All the data is presented based on self-declared gender identity and not natal sex.
 This is important since suicide attempts are known to be more common for natal girls compared to natal boys in the general population.
 Recent GIDS referral data shows that trans-identification is more common in natal girls than in natal boys.
-These underlying trends will bias the final outcomes. (we have done further work to uncover natal sex of the trans children in this study.
-Link here)
+These underlying trends will bias the final outcomes.
+(We have done further work to uncover natal sex of the trans children in this study.)
+6

 - It is unknown what % of the trans respondents also identified as LGB.
 Was this based on being attracted to people opposite to their natal sex or opposite to their transgender identity?